arduino/help-center-content/content/Store Support/Shipping/About-the-delivery-process.md

 title: "About the delivery process"
 ---

-After an order is placed in the Arduino Store, the package is picked up by and delivered by a 3rd party carrier.
+After an order is placed in the Arduino Store, the package is picked up and delivered by a 3rd party carrier.
 Once the goods have been shipped, you will receive a shipping confirmation email, that includes a tracking number and information about the shipping method selected.
-Account users can also see some information about their orders from https://store.arduino.cc/account.
-Read about:
+Account users can also see a summary of the orders in the [account section](https://store.arduino.cc/account) of the Arduino Store.

+Learn more about the delivery process:

 * <a href="#delivery-time">Delivery time</a>.
 * <a href="#cancel-or-modify-an-order">Cancel or modify an order</a>.
 * <a href="#track-an-order">Track an order</a>.
-* Possible additional fees charged by the carrier
+* <a href="#possible-fees">Possible additional fees charged by the carrier</a>.
-* If the parcel did not arrive
+* <a href="#if-a-parcel-did-not-arrive">If a parcel did not arrive</a>.

 ---

 <a id="delivery-time"></a>

 ## Delivery time

 Delivery time changes depending on the selected carrier and destination country as indicated in the checkout phase.
 Carrier delivery time does not include the order processing period.
 Arduino Srl and Arduino LLC cannot be held responsible for the carrier's late deliveries.
-See the available shipping methods and the estimated delivery time. <!--- TODO add link to Available shipping methods article--->
+See the [available shipping methods]() and their estimated delivery times. <!--- TODO add link to Available shipping methods article--->

 ### Order processing time